Individual Assessment & Group Learning

 Session Seven

-- Gaslighting
+Gaslighting

-- Trust and intimacy
+- Description and impact

 Session Eight